5tuxnet/courses/comp4912/README.md

 - Describe fundamental concepts in Public and Private Cloud environments.
 - Conduct a performance assessment combined with a review of security baselines in cloud environments.
 - Describe container management and orchestration for cloud-based network solutions.
-- Automate resource provisioning process in virtual environments.
+- Automate the resource provisioning process in virtual environments.
 - Explain the Infrastructure-as-a-Code (IaaC) concept for real-world applications.

 Link: https://www.bcit.ca/outlines/20251079179/

+The content of this repo can be shared/reused for educational purposes.